How to back-up your WordPress website

 3.1: Install and Configure a Backup Plugin

-• Go to Plugins > Add New and search for a backup plugin.
+• Go to Plugins > Add New: Search for a backup plugin, such as UpdraftPlus, BackupBuddy, or VaultPress.

 3.2: Perform a Backup

-• Wait for the backup process to complete.
+• Wait for Completion: Allow the plugin to complete the backup process.

-• **Check the backup files or download them to your computer.
+• Check Backup Files: Review the backup files or download them to your computer to ensure they are properly created.

 Troubleshooting